The Best Places To Eat Outside With Your Dog

 If your pooch is one of those dogs that looks at a tennis ball and thinks ‘why would I bring that to you, what’s in it for me?’, then we have a strong suspicion that they’ll be into Colbert.
 A faux-Parisian restaurant with boulevard-style seating overlooking Sloane Square, this is a great spot for all the sophisticated dogs out there.
 Our game plan here is to always go for things on the menu that have an apostrophe, circumflex, or include the word ‘steak’.
 Follow it up with macarons, the rich chocolate and raspberry gateau, and some exquisite people watching.

 A charming old-school Italian spot, this place has been serving pasta to the people of Soho since long before your dog’s feud with the Amazon delivery driver started.
 Whether you opt for a classic margherita, the chicken milanese, or a seafood linguini, know that all the food here is reliably good.
 It’s one of those places that have ‘dog-friendly’ in its Instagram bio so you can rest assured that there won’t be any side-eye from the servers if your dog offers up the odd pigeon-prompted bark on the terrace.
 Also, assuming you remember what it’s called, you’ll have no problem remembering where it is.
 Charming and practical.

 La Poule au Pot

 One of our all-time favourite dog-friendly restaurants is Maggie Jones’s, but unfortunately she is an inside-only situation.
-Luckily for humans and good boys everywhere, their equally charming sister restaurant in Belgravia has a terrace.
+Luckily for humans and good boys everywhere, the equally charming, old-school sister restaurant in Belgravia has a terrace.
 The menu here is packed full of French classics like boeuf bourguignon, cassoulet, coq au vin, and of course, escargots.
-It’s an especially good shout if your dog’s a little wary of traffic as their outdoor seating overlooks Orange Square with minimal noise from local streets.
+It’s an especially good shout if your dog’s a little wary of traffic as the outdoor seating overlooks Orange Square with minimal noise from local streets.